 In short, painting the exterior of a house requires more effort and time than painting the interior — which is why many people leave it up to a professional decorator.
 However, the extra effort aside, this is a simple job well within the capabilities of most DIYers.

-Choosing paint for external walls
+How to paint external walls

 In general, a good quality masonry paint will be required for your exterior walls.
 This type of paint is suitable for pebbledash, stucco, cement renders, stone and brick.

 Masonry paint comes in smooth and textured finishes and is available in a whole host of colours.
-A textured paint will help cover cracks and very uneven surfaces, whilst smooth finishes are easier to apply to large areas.
+A textured paint will help cover cracks and very uneven surfaces, while smooth finishes are easier to apply to large areas.

 In the case of timber cladding, a weatherproof wood paint or stain will be required.
 Check on the tin for its suitability to your particular project.
 You will also need to prime the wood (unless the paint you have chosen combines a primer or states otherwise).